Our research is editorially independent but we may earn a commission for purchases made through our links.

-Vail is consistently one of the highest rated ski and snowboard resorts, partly due to marketing and partly due to the world-class opportunities and accommodations.
-Winter sport enthusiasts from all over the world have dreamt of Vail, and the resort enjoys about 350 inches of snow each year.
+Vail is consistently one of the highest-rated ski and snowboard resorts.
+Winter sports enthusiasts from all over the world have dreamt of Vail, and the resort enjoys about 350 inches of snow each year.
 This is an enormous resort that can be a little overwhelming for beginners and travelers from out of town.
-Lift tickets here also tend to cost a little more than at the neighboring resorts.
-You can find lots of prominent hotel names, like Ritz Carlton, around the Vail Resort.
+Lift tickets here tend to cost a little more than at the neighboring resorts, but the splurge is well worth it.
+With over 5,300 acres of skiable terrain, you certainly won’t get bored.
+Having hosted the Burton U.S. Open Snowboarding Championships many times, it’s no surprise that snowboarders love it here.
+You can find lots of prominent hotel names, like Ritz Carlton, around Vail Resort.

-Although Snowmass Ski Resort often gets overshadowed by other resorts in Colorado, it’s one of the best options for families and extensive ski-in, ski-out lodging.
-This resort truly does have something for everyone, with beginner slopes for kids, terrain runs for advanced riders, and everything in between.
-There’s a Treehouse Kids’ Adventure Center that has a child care center, ski school, and cafeteria.
+Although Snowmass sometimes gets overshadowed by other resorts in Colorado, it’s one of the best options for families and those seeking ski-in/ski-out lodging.
+This resort truly does have something for everyone, with beginner slopes for kids, terrain runs for advanced riders and everything in between.
+With three terrain parks, two halfpipes, and 100 features varying in difficulty, riders of all levels are able to have fun.
+There’s also the Treehouse Kids’ Adventure Center that has a child care center, ski school, and cafeteria.
 Snowmass is about 12 miles from Aspen, Colorado and has lots of upscale hotels and condos nearby.

-Telluride is one of the most iconic ski resorts in Colorado, a state known for its superior skiing and snowboarding opportunities.
-This is a great resort to spend a week or more, because there is a lot to do onsite and you don’t even need a car to get around and be entertained.
+A top winter vacation in Colorado, Telluride is one of the most iconic ski resorts in Colorado, a state known for its superior skiing and snowboarding opportunities.
+This is a great resort to spend a week or more because there is a lot to do onsite and you don’t even need a car to get around and be entertained.
 If you’re the type of person who’s just as excited about the resort lifestyle as the actual slopes, Telluride is an excellent winter destination pick.
-Almost all the lodging options are located in the historic town or in the mid-mountain village, both of which have ski-in, ski-out privileges and are conveniently connected by a gondola.
+Almost all the lodging options are located in the historic town or in the mid-mountain village, both of which have ski-in/ski-out privileges and are conveniently connected by a gondola.

-Because of its proximity to the Salt Lake City airport, one of the most accessible ski and snowboard areas in Utah is the Snowbird Resort.
+Because of its proximity to the Salt Lake City airport, one of the most accessible ski and snowboard areas in Utah is the Snowbird.
 This resort is often compared to Jackson Hole in Wyoming because of its stunning terrain, excellent ski lifts, and consistent snowfall.
-However, Snowbird is a better skiing option if you only have a couple days to spend on the slopes.
+Snowbird is a great option if you only have a couple of days to spend on the slopes since it’s slightly smaller than some of the nearby resorts.
 One of the best places to stay here is the attractively rustic Cliff Lodge.